turingschool/backend-curriculum-site/module1/lessons/test_driven_development.md

 ## Learning Goals

 * Understand that TDD is about asking questions and making decisions
-* Understand the role of TDD in streamlining the problem-solving and design process.
+* Understand the role of TDD in streamlining the problem-solving and design process
-* Be able to name and explain the four key types of tests
+* Be able to name and explain the differences between unit and integration tests

 ## Vocabulary